actions/runner-images/README.md

 | Windows Server 2019 | `windows-2019` | [windows-2019] | [![statuswin19](https://actionvirtualenvironmentsstatus.azurewebsites.net/api/status?imageName=windows-2019&badge=1)](https://actionvirtualenvironmentsstatus.azurewebsites.net/api/status?imageName=windows-2019&redirect=1)

 ### Label scheme
-- In general the `-latest` label is used for the latest OS image version that is in GA
+- In general the `-latest` label is used for the latest OS image version that is GA
 - Before moving the`-latest` label to a new OS version we will announce the change and give sufficient lead time for users to update their workflows

 [ubuntu-22.04]: https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2204-Readme.md